uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * If all of this works you can check the file if the detector data is correct

 # MIDAS Readout with Detector Data #
+* Follow the section Test MIDAS with the A10 Board until start farm_fe
+* Remark: at the moment the ODB watch is not working correctly so we hardcoded the farm_fe setup.
+To be able to readout detector data open the file `farm_pc/midas_fe/farm_fe.cu‘ and change the line 882 to ‘mu.write_register(SWB_READOUT_STATE_REGISTER_W, 0x42)‘.